18 Cool and Unique Places To Go In Columbus, Ohio (2024)

 Columbus, Ohio was a city that really impressed me.
 It’s modern, youthful, trendy, quirky, and fun.
 Columbus has lots of unique things to do and see, so consider this just the tip of the iceberg.

-From the slimmest wallets you’ve ever seen to a creative ice cream vendor to a massive bookstore (yes, they still exist), I found some cool stores and attractions in Ohio’s capital city during my recent visit.
+From an awesome public market to a creative ice cream vendor to a massive bookstore (yes, they still exist), I found some cool stores and attractions in Ohio’s capital city during my recent visit.

 If you’re seeking fun things to do in Columbus, interesting neighborhoods and local shops, and cool Columbus shopping options, read on for some of my top recommendations.
 (Updated 2024)